Project Name and Location: Coyote Hills, Fullerton

 - In 2019, the City and Chevron-Pacific Coast Homes entered into a purchase agreement for the east half of West Coyote Hills.

 - In December 2021, the City of Fullerton completed the purchase of the east half of West Coyote Hills for $18M, creating a contiguous 217.8-acre open space park and nature preserve.
+Initial trails opened in May 2023.

 Next Action/Decision: